-CEO Mick Crosthwaite says, “It was an honor for our team to welcome HRH The Princess Royal.
+CEO Mick Crosthwaite says, “It was an honour for our team to welcome HRH The Princess Royal.
 Hallmarq has been at the forefront of developing innovative diagnostic systems for veterinary practices over the last 20 years.
-With innovation at the heart of everything we do, this award is well deserved recognition for the team’s passion and hard work in pursuit of our goal of improving the lives of animals and the people that care for them.”
+With innovation at the heart of everything we do, this award is well-deserved recognition for the team’s passion and hard work in pursuit of our goal of improving the lives of animals and the people that care for them.”

 Accessible Advanced Imaging

 Expanding on the impact of this innovation, Chief Technology Officer, Dr. Steve Roberts explains, “Our system requires no external radio-frequency shielding, reducing one of the key barriers to veterinary practices.
 This makes advanced imaging more accessible to an increasing number of first opinion veterinary, emergency practices and referral centres, especially when combined with our innovative approach to customer support.
 These innovations have significant benefits for animal health and welfare, as improved diagnostic capability leads to more targeted treatments and better patient outcomes.”

 During her tour, HRH The Princess Royal was able to see a working Small Animal MRI system via live video link, and meet Hallmarq customer, Dr. Cody Alcott, DACVIM, who is a neurologist and owner of Tucson Veterinary Specialists in Arizona, USA.
 Dr. Alcott has seen many benefits of the system to both his practice and patients and demonstrated the machine’s ease of use.

 A Hallmarq Hattrick